CFWI Information for New Members

 Our headquarters building is in Girton and comprises an office for the Federation Secretary and a meeting room.
 This is where we hold our committee meetings and many of our activities.
 We produce a monthly newsletter which is sent out by email to all WI members via their secretaries.
 This includes information about booking our events and activities.

-• Events can be viewed on our the CFWI website cambridge.thewi.org.uk
+- The newsletter and events can be viewed on the CFWI website cambridge.thewi.org.uk

-• You can book an event using a dedicated email address cfwievents@gmail.com
+- You can book an event using TicketSource https://www.ticketsource.co.uk/cambridge-federation-wi

 Some WI Jargon Explained: To help you settle into the WI, here is an explanation of some of the jargon you will hear at meetings: